rse/astq/README.md

                          +---------------+                       filter
                            +----------+                          expr

-The result of a query are always all nodes which match against the last query step of any path.
+The result of a query is always all nodes which match against the last query step of any path (in case of no result marker on any step in the path) or all nodes of matched steps with a result marker.
 The queries in filter expressions just lead to a boolean decision for the filter, but never cause any resulting nodes theirself.

 An expression can be either a ternary/binary conditional expression, logical expression, bitwise expression, relational expression,